vipulnaik/diet-exercise-health/profile-information/physical-exercise/grip-strength-exercises.md

 is called a lateral pinch when it includes the thumb and an interdigital grip for two non-thumb fingers.
 This again is different.

-## A few important distinctions around grip
+## A few important axes of distinction around grip

 ### Whole-body pull versus local grip